-We start with the main results based on a pooled sample of all survey countries.
-Results by survey country will be discussed in later sections.
-We first present estimates for rivalry and perceived racial/cultural proximity as two separate attributes.
-The x-axis in Figure 1 represents marginal means, that is, the probability that an immigrant with certain attributes will be chosen by respondents, with higher values indicating a higher chance of acceptance.
-The vertical dotted line represents the absence of an experimental effect: that is, on average, an equal probability of acceptance or rejection of an immigrant with the corresponding attribute.
-Confidence intervals overlapping with this line indicate that the corresponding attribute does not influence respondents' choice at the conventional, two-tailed significance level of p < 0.05.14
+Geopolitical Rivalry and Perceived Racial/ Cultural Difference respondents, with higher values indicating a higher chance of acceptance.
+The vertical dotted line represents the absence of an experimental effect: that is, on average, an equal probability of acceptance or rejection.
+Confidence intervals overlapping with this line indicate that the corresponding attribute does not influence respondents' choice at the conventional, two-tailed significance level of p < 0.05.
+Note that the confidence intervals are too small to be visible due to the large sample size.